How can we, as a community, raise awareness about hydrocephalus? We can begin by getting out the facts:

-- Hydrocephalus affects hundreds of thousands of Americans, in every stage of life, from infants to the elderly.
+- Hydrocephalus affects approximately 1 million Americans, in every stage of life, from infants to the elderly.
 It affects people in all walks of life, from every socioeconomic background.

 - One out of every 1,000 babies are born with hydrocephalus, making it as common as Down’s syndrome and more common than spina bifida or brain tumors.

 - Hydrocephalus is the most common reason for brain surgery in children.

 - There is no medical therapy to treat hydrocephalus.
 The only effective treatments are surgical.

 - While many people are helped by surgery, many more need further operations to stay well.
 Of the over 40,000 hydrocephalus operations performed annually (one every 15 minutes), only 30% are the patient’s first surgery to treat hydrocephalus.

 - The medical costs for hydrocephalus are over $2 billion per year, yet the National Institutes of Health (NIH) invests less than $8 million per year in hydrocephalus research.